-The Academy Trust consists of five Members and a Governing body who lead on the strategic direction of the school and then there is a senior leadership team who manages the day-to-day running of the school and reports to the Governing body.
+The Academy Trust consists of five Members and a Board of Trustees who lead on the strategic direction of the school and then there is a senior leadership team who manages the day-to-day running of the school and reports to the Board of Trustees.

-The Governors are responsible for setting the general policy, adopting the annual school improvement plan and budget, monitoring the Academy by use of the budgets and making decisions about the strategic direction of the Academy and teaching staff appointments.
+The Trustees are responsible for setting the general policy, adopting the annual school improvement plan and budget, monitoring the Academy by use of the budgets and making decisions about the strategic direction of the Academy and teaching staff appointments.

 The senior leadership group consists of the Headteacher, one Deputy Headteacher, two Assistant Headteachers and a Business Manager.
-This group lead the Academy at an executive level implementing policies laid down by the Governors and reporting back to them.
+This group lead the Academy at an executive level implementing policies laid down by the Trustees and reporting back to them.
 As a group they are responsible for the monitoring of the spending within agreed budgets, designing and implementing the school improvement plan, ensuring that all pupils enjoy and achieve their personal best.